 It is hard to beat University of Hawaii at Manoa if you wish to study East Asian Languages.
 Situated in Honolulu, Hawaii, this school is a very good choice for students who enjoy the exhilaration of a substantial city.

+This school does not require freshmen to live on-campus.
 Graduates from University of Hawaii at Manoa seem to be succeeding in their jobs as they're less prone to go into default on their student loans compared to those from other colleges.
-About 70.5% of the teachers at this school are full-time and get normal office hours, so they should be more accessible to students.
 The scorecard will give you a great overview of University of Hawaii at Manoa.

 Every student who is interested in East Asian Languages needs to look into Wellesley College.
 It is set in the suburban region of Wellesley, Massachusetts.

 96.0% of freshman students come back for their 2nd year of school.
-This school understands how to work with the unique requirements of international students; 12.3% of its undergraduate population comes from outside the United States.
+Is safety on campus a concern?
+You will be happy to find out that this school is known for a low crime rate.
 Where is Wellesley College doing the best?
 Take a look at all the college rankings.

 It is difficult to beat University of Puget Sound if you wish to study East Asian Languages.
 The location in a main urban center is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.